joelmturner/joelmturnercom/README.md

 ```

 Once the post is ready for publishing start a Merge Request to master from the post branch.
 This way the post can be merged through any GitLab tool.

+## Pages

+To add a new page you can create a `.tsx` or `.mdx` in `./src/pages`.
+These will be automatically added a pages with the slug being the name of the page.

+## GraphQL Queries

+The queries are added as fragments in `./src/utils/queries.tsx` and can be used in any of the page queries.